sensu/sensu-docs-legacy/0.9/installing_sensu.md

 #### Start the sensu-client service

-Start from the Services panel or from the Command Prompt.
+Start the Sensu Client service from the Services.msc panel or from the Command Prompt.
 Review the C:\opt\sensu\sensu-client.log for errors.

 ## Next Steps